 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got yet another Tetris game from EA, not one, but two MLB titles, a cute endless runner, a new take on Breakout, a pirate math game, and another marble puzzler.
+Today we've got a pair of retro-style Noodlecake games, a unique take on pinball, and a desperately-needed Google TV game.

 This edition focuses only on new games.
 The app roundup is coming up soon.

 Looking for the previous roundup editions?

 In the greater history of computer gaming, Linux is a relative newcomer, still missing out on quite a few AAA titles and only recently gaining access to Steam.
 While the library of games is growing for the open-sourced OS, the actual development process is still locked in to Windows.
 Most of the tools used for designing 3D models (e.g. Blender), landscapes, and other graphics have made the transition to Linux, but the primary coding tools are mysteriously absent.

 I could be mistaken, but I think someone might have made a game set in World War 2 at some point.
 Still, it's best to judge a game on its individual merits, and HandyGames has a lot of experience making games.
 1941 Frozen Front is a turn-based strategy game that follows the rough outline of the famous Winter Campaign during WWII.
 You can play as the Soviets, seeking to repel the German invasion, or as the Germans as they battle toward Moscow.